DataBrewery/cubes/doc/introduction.rst

 Features:

 * logical view of analysed data - how analysts look at data, how they think of data, not not how the data are physically implemented in the data stores
 * hierarchical dimensions (attributes that have hierarchical dependencies, such as category-subcategory or country-region)
+* multiple hierarchies in a dimension – date can be split into year, month, day or year, quaryer, month, day; geography can be categorized by country, state, city or country, region, county, city.
 * localizable metadata and data (see :doc:`localization`)

 * OLAP and aggregated browsing (default backend is for relational databse -